 - 1. Disconnect refrigerator from electrical supply. - 2.
-Remove freezer section bottom shelves and baskets. - Remove ice container and rail assembly.
-Multiconnector at back of rail assembly must be disconnected before rail assembly will come free. - Loosen two screws holding ice maker to right side of compartment, just enough to lift ice maker free.
-Multiconnector must be disconnected before ice maker will come free from compartment. - 5.
-Remove two rail assembly supports. (two screws per support). - 6.
+Remove freezer section bottom shelves and baskets. - 3.
+Remove ice container and rail assembly.
+The multiconnector at the back of the rail assembly must be disconnected before rail assembly will come free. - Loosen the 2 screws holding ice maker to right side of compartment just enough to lift ice maker free.
+The multiconnector must be disconnected before ice maker will come free from compartment. - 5.
+Remove two rail assembly supports. (two screws on each one). - 6.
 Remove four screws from evaporator cover. - 7.
 Remove five screws on evaporator air duct cover. - 8.
 Disconnect two leads to defrost heater.